Wondering what to do in Krabi? Follow my super detailed guide to discover the best things to do in Krabi on this 5 day Krabi itinerary.

 Krabi is a vast province in Southern Thailand and includes several popular destinations stretched over land and sea.
 These include Krabi Town, Ao Nang, Koh Phi Phi, and beautiful Koh Lanta, to name just a few.

 Krabi International Airport is the main gateway to Krabi Province, and most likely the starting point of your Krabi itinerary.
 There are many daily flights from Bangkok to Krabi, as well as elsewhere in Thailand and Asia.
+If you haven’t booked a flight yet, Skyscanner is good place to compare airline prices and find cheap domestic or international flights.
 For those backpacking Thailand, this SEA transport guide includes lots of tips to help navigate your travels.

 Once at the airport, it’s easy to access the rest of the province by land or sea.
 If you’re visiting the nearby islands or Railay, you can take a ferry, speedboat, or long-tail boat to access them.
 Inland there is also an array of taxis, buses, tuk-tuks, and songthaews ready to transport you to all corners of Ao Nang and Krabi Town.